 feature adoption rate (%) = (# of new users of a specific feature/total # of product users) x 100

-How Is feature adoption different from product adoption?
+How is feature adoption different from product adoption?

 product adoption rate (%) = (# of new users/total # of product users) x 100

-How to measure feature adoption
+How to measure feature adoption across the funnel

-Exposure is measured as the percentage of users that landed on a feature’s screen or page (screen on mobile apps, page on a website).
-No action from the user is necessary at this point.
-We’re just trying to figure out how many people even know the feature exists.
-If 1,000 people used your product and 450 of those people saw the CueIt page or screen, your exposure rate is 45%.
+You can’t expect anyone to use new CueIt features when they don’t know they exist.
+Most humans won’t hunt for new features.
+You need to alert users about these additions if you want them to discover and use new parts of your product.Exposure is measured as the percentage of users who landed on a feature’s screen (on mobile apps) or page (on a website).
+The user doesn’t need to take action at this point, as exposure simply calculates how many people know the feature exists at all.
+If 1,000 people used your product, and 450 of those people saw the CueIt page or screen, your exposure rate is 45%.

 At this step in the funnel, it helps to consider two points:

-How long did it take for users to activate the feature after exposure?
+- How long did it take for users to activate the feature after exposure?

-How many times were users exposed to the feature before activation?
+- How many times were users exposed to the feature before activation?

 The “used” step of the feature adoption funnel shows you how engaged users are with the feature after activating it.
-If folks aren’t moving from activation to usage, you probably need to put more effort into highlighting the feature’s benefits.
+If folks aren’t moving from activation to usage, you need to put more effort into highlighting the feature’s benefits.
 It’s not enough just to tell users a feature exists.
-You also need to sell them on the value the feature provides for regular users.
+You also need to sell them on the value the feature provides to regular users.